 The balance of the area, including Deakin District, is provided with a domestic and stock supply, and water is sold for occasional irrigation on application.
-The amount of the compulsory charge for irrigation water allotted as a "right" is at present 7s. per acrefoot in the two districts-Tragowel Plains and Dingee-farthest removed from the sources of supply, 7s.
+The amount of the compulsory charge for irrigation water allotted as a "right" in the older districts is at present 7s. per acre-foot in the two districts-Tragowel Plains and Dingee-farthest removed from the sources of supply, 7s.
 6d. in special circumstances at Echuca North, and 6s. per acre-foot elsewhere.